Transocean: Galveston Bay explosion (2003)

 On 17 June 2003, one worker was killed, four others were hospitalised and 21 were evacuated after an explosion on a Transocean gas drilling rig in Galveston Bay, Texas.

 Maintenance citation on Transocean Rather (2005)

 On 24 August 2005, the UK Health and Safety Executive issued a notice to Transocean saying that, it had failed to maintain its "remote blowout preventor control panel … in an efficient state, efficient working order and in good repair."
 On 21 November 2005, Transocean was found to be in compliance for this matter.

-Sinking of Bourbon Dolphin supply boat /Transocean Rather accident (2007)
+Sinking of Bourbon Dolphin supply boat and Transocean Rather accident (2007)

 On 12 April 2007, the Bourbon Dolphin supply boat sank off the coast of Scotland while servicing the Transocean Rather drilling rig, killing eight people.
 The Norwegian Ministry of Justice established a Commission of Inquiry to investigate the incident, and the commission's report found a series of "unfortunate circumstances" led to the accident "with many of them linked to Bourbon Offshore and Transocean."